-In a worldbuilding context, a world-first design approach will fill out a world with structures and systems that make it tick.
+In a worldbuilding context, a world-first design

+By contrast, a world that is set up to deliver a specific predetermined experience is an example approach will fill out a world with structures and systems that make it tick.
 This is a functioning world.
 It is a living, breathing entity that moves and reacts to stimulus and change.
 The events and actors within this world are constrained by its rules.
 All of these major and minor events can occur despite there being no grand story taking place.
 That's because this world is not a merely a story book or encyclopedia entry - a screenshot of a specific event or time.
 It's very much alive.
 Like a simulation, it's almost as if the world is run by a formula that determines how often caravans get raided - events don't happen just because they would make for heroic plot points.
 Instead, events follow from plainly observable causes.